rfayat/angle_visualization/README.md

 # Angle visualization
-A few python tools for visualizing 3D angles with matplotlib.
+A few python tools for visualizing 3D angles and shapes with matplotlib.

 ## Installation